 Because files can be of any length, not just a multiple of the block size, each inode (or equivalent) contains the file's size in bytes.
-(The program in Figure 8.3 on page 278 showed how you can retrieve this information.)
-Other metadata is much more systemspecific.
+(The program in Figure 8.3 on page 344 showed how you can retrieve this information.)
+Other metadata is much more system-specific.
 For example, POSIX specifies that each file has three time stamps, recording when the file was last accessed, last written, and last modified in any way.
-Modification includes not only writing the data, but also making changes in permissions and other metadata attributes.
+Modification includes not only writing the data, but also making changes in permission and other metadata attributes.
 NTFS records whether the file should be hidden in ordinary directory listings.
 HFS Plus has many metadata attributes supporting the graphical user interface; for example, each file records its icon's position.

 One metadata attribute on POSIX systems connects with file linking, that is, the use of multiple names for one file, which is the topic of Section 8.6.3.
 Each file's inode contains a count of how many names refer to the file.
 When that count reaches zero and the file is not in use by any process, the operating system deletes the file.
-The
+The operation users normally think of as deleting a file actually just removes a name; the underlying file may or may not be deleted as a consequence.